 All these symptoms can be hugely distressing, and many cannot tolerate the stress of them.
 That is why many sufferers of this serious mental illness act out in surprising and unexpected ways.
 They just can’t find any other way to cope with the torment that is coming from their minds.
 Of course, these effects are made easier to deal with when there is enough support from friends and family, and of course, with the proper course of treatment.

-Discover how two families deal with children who have schizophrenia.
+Discover how two families deal with children

 Living with Schizophrenia

 Living with schizophrenia can be quite difficult, but under the right conditions and with the proper care and support (it can’t be said enough), people living with schizophrenia can learn to thrive.

 Some of the challenges come from fear and inner difficulties that exist, but other problems are related to the disorganized thinking.
 Maintaining a household can prove to be a very big challenge, keeping oneself clean and tidy is also difficult at times.
 Other difficulties include getting around on public transport, dealing with bills, buying things like clothes and groceries, and maintaining a job.

 There have been many famous people with schizophrenia.
 With more than 2 million sufferers in the United States, people living with schizophrenia are everywhere, including on screen, on the stage, behind the mic, and writing books.